RESOLVING PEOPLE'S CONFLICTING BELIEFS ABOUT HOMOSEXUALITY

 U.S. These are student-organized and student-run special interest clubs,

-harassment of gay, lesbian and bisexual students in school.
+harassment of gay, lesbian, bisexual and transgender students in school.

 Gay-positive groups have gradually attempted to achieve equality: company by